What’s New?

 • Restart the Marketplace launcher to refresh products on your list.

-• Contact marketplace support to resolve the issue.
+• Contact the marketplace support team to resolve the issue.

 Features